gregorbj/Archive-VisionEval/api/model_system_design.md

 **Figure 1.
 Overview of RSPM Framework**
 ![Framework Diagram](img/framework_overview.png)

-A VisionEval model is build from a set of compatible modules, a set of specifications for the model and geography, a set of scenario input files, and a simple R script that initializes and runs the model.
+A VisionEval model is built from a set of compatible modules, a set of specifications for the model and geography, a set of scenario input files, and a simple R script that initializes and runs the model.
 Following is a simple example of a model script:

 ```
 #Initialize and check the model
+initializeModel(
+  ParamDir = "defs",
+  RunParamFile = "run_parameters.json",
-initializeModel(Dir = "defs", ParamFile = "parameters.json", GeoFile = "geo.csv")
+  GeoFile = "geo.csv",
+  ModelParamFile = "model_parameters.json",
+  LoadDatastore = FALSE,
+  DatastoreName = NULL,
+  SaveDatastore = TRUE
+)

 #Run modules for all forecast years
-for (Year in G$Years) {
+for(Year in getYears()) {
-    runModule("CreateHouseholds", "vedemo1", Year)
-    runModule("CreateBzones", "vedemo1", Year)
-    runModule("CreateBzoneDev", "vedemo1", Year)
+  runModule(
+    ModuleName = "CreateHouseholds",
+    PackageName = "SimHouseholds",
+    RunFor = "AllYears")
+  runModule(
+    ModuleName = "PredictWorkers",
+    PackageName = "SimHouseholds",
+    RunFor = "AllYears")
+  runModule(
+    ModuleName = "PredictLifeCycle",
+    PackageName = "SimHouseholds",
+    RunFor = "AllYears")
+  runModule(
+    ModuleName = "PredictIncome",
+    PackageName = "SimHouseholds",
+    RunFor = "AllYears")
+  ...
 }

 ```
 The script calls two functions that are defined by the software framework; *initializeModel* and *runModule*.
 The *initializeModel* function initializes the model environment and model datastore, checks that all necessary modules are installed, and checks whether all module data dependencies can be satisfied.
 The arguments of the *initializeModel* function identify where key model definition data are found.
 The *runModule* function, as the name suggests, runs a module.
-The arguments of the *runModule* function identify the name of the module to be run, the package the module is in, and the forecast year.
-There are several other optional arguments that are discussed below.
+The arguments of the *runModule* function identify the name of the module to be run, the package the module is in, and whether the module should be run for all years, only the base year, or for all years except for the base year.
 This approach makes it easy for users to combine modules in a 'plug-and-play' fashion.
 One simply identifies the modules that will be run and the sequence that they will be run in.
 This is possible in large part for the following reasons:
 1) The modules are loosely coupled.
 Modules only communicate to one another by passing information to and from the datastore.
 2) The framework establishes standards for key shared aspects of modules including how data attributes are specified and how geography is represented.
 3) Every module includes detailed specifications for the data that are inputs to the module and for the data that are outputs from the module.
-These data specifications serve as contracts between modules which the datastore keeps track of and the framework software enforces.
+These data specifications serve as contracts that the framework software enforces.
   These features and how they are designed are described in detail in following sections.

 ### 6. Model Layer Description